October 5th, 2007 by kevin

 It has taken us a few weeks to adjust to our new work style and environment.
 Needless to say, it’s a bit of a trip moving from the employee to entrepreneur.
 Meetings with clients take up a larger amount of time than we expected, working late into the night happens frequently, and the wearing of corporatey clothes has all but vanished.
 In fact, a potential new BrightMix slogan we’re throwing around:

-“We haven’t worn shoes since we quit our day jobs!”
+“We haven’t worn flat feet running shoes since we quit our day jobs!”

 Due to our massive sexiness and awesomeness, we’ve had a number of consulting deals come our way very rapidly.
 Our initial goal was to do just enough consulting work to cover the bills and pay ourselves the salaries that we had at our old day jobs.
 This would, in theory, let us spend about half of our time working on a software product of our own creation.